appwrite/website/src/routes/docs/quick-starts/react/prompt.md

 ## Add Appwrite Auth to a New React (Vite) App

-Goal: Add Appwrite auth to a new React (Vite) app with a working login/register/logout page.
+Goal: Add Appwrite auth to a new React (Vite) app using the official Appwrite React library, with a working sign-up, sign-in, and sign-out flow.

 Do exactly these steps in order.
 Confirm each step succeeds before continuing.
 If any command fails, show the error and fix it automatically.